Sharon-uoftece/Road_to_Heaven/README.md

-# Hardware game implemented by Verilof, FPGA board, breadboard and a sound sensor.
+# Hardware game implemented by Verilog, FPGA board, breadboard and a sound sensor.

 ```Verilog